IceFog72/IceExl2ModelTest/README.md

 Edit and run exl2_eval.py

-TO do: Best temp finder for model.
+To do: Best temp finder for model.